 It's a lot like therapy and relationship counseling.

 Someone recently asked me what a sales coach looks for to determine if someone will be successful or not.
 My immediate answer was their incentive to change.
-Anyone who is willing to admit that they need to change and learn and do whatever it takes to make a personally compelling goal will go far.
+Anyone who is willing to admit that they need to change and learn and do whatever it takes to make a personally compelling goal, will go far.
 They may not have the skills they need now, but they soon will.

 What is the incentive to change?

-Yesterday, Anthony Iannarino wrote "Are You Unwilling to Change."
-It peaked my interest because I just had to force a long time client to fire me because he was unwilling to change.
+Anthony Iannarino wrote "Are You Unwilling to Change."
+This article peaked my interest because I just had to force a long time client to fire me because he was unwilling to change.
 No matter what strategy we tried, he was unable to close leads.
 He was convinced that the leads were bad somehow, despite them being the right organizations and contacts who had a problem he could solve.

 At first, he would say he was willing to do whatever he was told.
 But in the end, he didn't do what he was told.
 He defended his beliefs that he could sell to the end.
 He didn't want to change his belief despite the evidence.
 He wanted better results, but didn't want to have to change to get them.
 He didn't want to, or believe he needed to, change.
 Perspective is a powerful thing.